Positano

 Positano ferry: schedules and tickets

 Interested in traveling to Positano by ferry?
-There are several daily sailings from the rest of the Amalfi Coast, the islands of the Gulf of Naples and the cities of Naples, Sorrento and Salerno.
+There are several daily sailings from the rest of the Amalfi Coast (Amalfi, Cetara, Maiori, Minori, and Vietri sul Mare), the islands of the Gulf of Naples (Capri and Ischia) and the cities of Naples, Sorrento, Castellammare di Stabia, and Salerno.

 Here, you can read more information about the available ferry connections to Positano:

 • Capri - Positano ferry: the itinerary from Capri to Positano is active from April to October.
-There are about 40 weekly trips that last about 30-40 minutes.
+There are usually 8 daily trips that last 30 minutes to 1 hour.

 • Ischia - Positano ferry: the connection from Ischia to Positano is seasonal, with about 7 weekly sailings.
 The duration of the route is about 2 hours.

-• Naples - Positano ferry: the route from Naples to Positano is available with about 16 weekly crossings from May to October.
-The ride usually lasts about 2 hours at most.
+• Naples - Positano ferry: the route from Naples to Positano is available with several daily crossings.
+The ride usually lasts about 40 minutes to 2.5 hours.

-• Salerno - Positano ferry: there are about 20 weekly connections from Salerno to Positano that last around 1 hour.
-The route is active from April to October.
+• Salerno - Positano ferry: there are usually up to 15 daily connections from Salerno to Positano that last 50 minutes to 1 hour 45 minutes

 • Castellammare di Stabia - Positano ferry: the route from Castellammare di Stabia to Positano is available with 7 weekly crossings that last about 2 hours.

-• Vietri sul Mare - Positano ferry: there are about 5 daily connections from Vietri sul Mare to Positano that last about 1 hour and 30 minutes.
+• Vietri sul Mare - Positano ferry: the connections to Positano from Vietri sul Mare are available 5 times per day and last around 1 hour 30 minutes on average.

 Tip: take a look at our Map of ferries, discover all ferry crossings to Positano and start planning your trip easily and quickly!